YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * When deployed w/ at least 1 HMS backliner and upon airstrike launch, 50% chance to launch a Spitfire squadron.
   * Has a 3/3/2 loadout.

-- Desc: SMOL WASP YO!
+- Desc: "SMOL WASP YO"
 >The cheapest CV in the game, by virtue of her Blue rarity... and that's pretty much it, as far as remarkable features go.
 Her staline is somewhat lacklustre, her skill doesn't add much to her DPS and pushes you into using HMS backliners.
 While definitely usable, her only real use case would be plugging Hard Mode enforced ship requirements.